SalahEldinFikri/cfgx-tool/README.md

 1. Scan the malware with YARA.
 2. Identify interesting matches.
 3. Locate those matches inside the executable.
+4. PE and ELF executable format support
-4. Resolve PE information such as sections and RVAs.
+5. Resolve PE information such as sections and RVAs.
-5. Read additional bytes from the sample.
+6. Read additional bytes from the sample.
-6. Decode or decrypt the data.
+7. Decode or decrypt the data.
-7. Build a configuration object.
+8. Build a configuration object.
-8. Save the extracted configuration.
+9. Save the extracted configuration.

 `cfgx` provides the common infrastructure required for these operations.